Big Up Your CHESS - Project Details

 What will be the highlights:

-All courses start on the 13th of January 2024
+All courses start late Spring 2024

 Why this Project?